Transformer-Empowered Actor-Critic Reinforcement Learning for Sequence-Aware Service Function Chain Partitioning: Problem Formulation

 \subsection{System Model}

-\textbf{Substrate Network.} The substrate network, denoted as \( G_s = (V_s, E_s) \), is modeled as a graph where: \begin{itemize} \item \( V_s \) is the set of data centers (DCs), and each \( u \in V_s \) has a CPU capacity \( C_u \) (in units of available CPU resources). \item \( E_s \) is the set of physical links between data centers, and each link \( l \in E_s \) has a bandwidth capacity \( B_l \) and a latency \( L_l \). \end{itemize}
+\textbf{Substrate Network.} The substrate network, denoted as \( G_s = (V_s, E_s) \), is modeled as a graph where \( V_s \) is the set of Data Centers (DCs), each \( u \in V_s \) with a CPU capacity of \( C_u \) (in units of available CPU resources) and \( E_s \) is the set of physical links between data centers, each \( l \in E_s \) with a bandwidth capacity of \( B_l \) and latency \( L_l \).
 The \textit{inter-DC latency} is modeled as the sum of latencies along the shortest path between two DCs, computed using \textit{Dijkstra’s algorithm}.
-Since intra-DC latency is negligible, only inter-DC latency contributes to the overall E2E latency.
+We consider intra-DC latency as negligible, thus only inter-DC latency contributes to the overall E2E latency.